-1 Although the questions in this section are written in the present tense, if you are seeking a waiver because you at some point in the future intend or expect to fall within one of the key categories of persons, then please answer these questions in the context of your intent or expectation.
+Although the questions in this section are written in the present tense, if you are seeking a waiver because you at some point in the future intend or expect to fall within one of the key categories of persons, then please answer these questions in the context of your intent or expectation.

-No. However, the Foreign-Trade Zone Corporation does, from time to time, provide Zonerelated services to Zone participants.
-The Foreign-Trade Zone Corporation has provided consulting services in instances in which the Zone participant has requested specific Zonerelated services (e.g. assistance with applications and activations).
-All such relationships have been entered into with the mutual consent of each party.
-Other Zone participants utilize other FTZ management services as they wish.
-With regard to the importance of providing Zonerelated services or products, such services and/or products are, in terms of the Foreign-Trade Zone Corporation's services as the Zone Project Administrator, entirely distinct and separate.
-If the Foreign-Trade Zone Corporation derives income from providing consulting and software services to participants within the FTZ 92 Zone project, then the income derived from those services and products is to its benefit.
+Foreign-Trade Zone Corporation derives income from providing consulting and software services to participants within the FTZ No. 92 Zone project, then the income derived from those services and products is to its benefit.
 Likewise, the resources - including personnel, expenses, and overhead - are entirely the responsibility of the Foreign-Trade Zone Corporation.
-With regard to its services as the Zone Project Administrator, those remain the same whether or not the Foreign-Trade Zone Corporation has any clients from among the population of FTZ 92 Zone participants.
+With regard to its services as the Zone Project Administrator, those remain the same whether or not the Foreign-Trade Zone Corporation has any clients from among the population of FTZ No. 92 Zone participants.
 Accordingly, the Foreign-Trade Zone Corporation remains entirely responsible for providing the resources necessary to serve the Zone project.
 Under the Zone Project Administration Agreement between the Foreign-Trade Corporation and the Grantee, the Foreign-Trade Zone Corporation's income is dependent on its success in seeing that members of the Mississippi coast trade community successfully utilize Zone procedures.
 The Foreign-Trade Zone Corporation's income from its consulting and software product is entirely dependent on it success in seeing that members of the U.S. trade community successfully utilize Zone procedures, regardless of which Zone project sponsors their participation.
 With regard to the Mississippi Coast Foreign-Trade Zone project, the offer of a complete set of services and products by a firm that also has a responsibility to local and regional public entities is seen as an asset.
 At the same time, individual Zone participants are free to use Zone-related services and products from whomever they may choose.